Sandton City: 1960s

 In 1968, Rapp and Maister property developers purchased land consisting of 4 hectares opposite the future Sandton municipal site on the corner of 5th Street and Rivonia Road.
+Previously the location was the site of a stud farm.
 Rapp and Maister proposed to build a large shopping mall with an office tower on their site on this highpoint in Sandton.
 Both the proposed new town location and the shopping centre was contested by many including the Johannesburg City Council and Sandown residents which saw the proposal brought before the Townships Board for a decision.
-Both municipal and Rapp and Maister's project for a R20 million, 20 storey office tower and 30,000m² retail space was approved.
-They also were allowed additional retail space up to 90,000 square metres, 60,000 square metres of office space and 20,000 square metres of space for other uses.
+Both municipal and Rapp and Maister's project for a R20 million, 20 storey office tower and 30,000 m2 retail space was approved.
+They also were allowed additional retail space up to 90,000 m2, 60,000 m2 of office space and 20,000 m2 of space for other uses.

 1970s

-Sandton City opened in 1973 with 120 stores on two levels of 50,000 square metres, and added two additional levels of parking for 2,500 cars and outside parking with 25,000 square metres of office space.
+Sandton City opened in 1973 with 120 stores on two levels of 50,000 m2, and added two additional levels of parking for 2,500 cars and outside parking with 25,000 m2 of office space.
 It was also the first of its kind in Johannesburg.
-Upon opening, the scale and depth of the centre revolutionized South African and Johannesburg retail.
+Upon opening, the scale and depth of the centre revolutionised South African and Johannesburg retail.
 The outer plaza to the east housed offices, branches of Nedbank and Barclays (later to become First National Bank), medical suites and a steak house.
 A bridge connected the outer plaza to what was then Sandton Library, a medical clinic and the Sandton Council building.
 In its early stages in the 1970s, the small lower floor housed a post office and a Ster-Kinekor cinema complex that is still there today.

 1980s

-According to the Sandton City website, by 1983 there were 240 stores and 8000 parking bays while the five-star towers were launched, and 44000 square metres of space added.
+According to the Sandton City website, by 1983 there were 240 stores and 8,000 parking bays while the five-star towers were launched, and 44,000 m2 of space added.
 The 564 room Sandton Sun Hotel was built in 1984 as part of the complex.